Jammu Kashmir Liberation Front: History

 JKLF was founded by Amanullah Khan in Birmingham in June 1976 from the erstwhile UK chapter of the 'Plebiscite Front'.
 Maqbool Bhat is often credited as being its co-founder.
 Khan was born in Gilgit, studied in Srinagar and emigrated to Pakistan in 1952.
 Bhat was born in Kupwara and also emigrated to Pakistan after studying in Srinagar.
-The duo had earlier formed Jammu Kashmir National Liberation Front (NLF) in the late 1960s, along with Hashim Qureshi.
+The duo had earlier formed Jammu Kashmir National Liberation Front (NLF) in 1965, along with Hashim Qureshi.
 The group carried out the hijacking of Ganga, an Indian Airlines plane flying from Srinagar to Jammu, in January 1971, and diverted it to Lahore.
 The Pakistani government returned all the passengers and crew to India, and subsequently tried the hijackers and several members of NLF on charges of being Indian agents.
 Khan was imprisoned in a Gilgit prison during 1970–72, released after protests broke out.
 Maqbool Bhat was released in 1974, and he crossed over into the Indian-administered Kashmir where he was arrested in a bank robbery.

 Amanullah Khan moved to England, where he received the enthusiastic support of the British Mirpuri community.
 The UK chapter of the Plebiscite Front was converted into the Jammu and Kashmir Liberation Front (JKLF) in May 1977.
 It also formed an armed wing called the 'National Liberation Army'.
 Amanullah Khan took charge as the General Secretary of JKLF the following February.
 With the active support of the British Mirpuris, the group expanded rapidly, setting up branches in Pakistan, Denmark, Holland, Germany, France, Saudi Arabia, United Arab Emirates and the United States.
 It organised well-attended conventions in Birmingham (1981) and Luton (1982).

 In 1979, the JKLF planned to disrupt the international cricket match being played in Srinagar.
 The visiting Australian team was guarded with high security and no untoward incidents occurred.

 Praveen Swami states that the JKLF made plans to bomb the March 1983 conference of non-aligned meeting in New Delhi and to hijack an airliner from New Delhi, both of which were aborted.
 After the arrival of Hashim Qureshi in the UK in January 1984, another hijacking was planned.

 However, on 3 February 1984, members of the National Liberation Army kidnapped the Indian diplomat Ravindra Mhatre in Birmingham and demanded the release of Maqbool Bhat as ransom.
 Amanullah Khan was named as the interlocuter.
 Unfortunately, the kidnappers panicked at the possibility of a police raid and, allegedly upon Amanullah Khan's instructions, shot the diplomat.
 India executed Maqbool Bhat six days later, turning him into a martyr and giving JKLF the visibility it lacked earlier.
 A British court convicted two members of the JKLF for the killing of Mhatre.
 Hashim Quresi and Amanullah Khan were expelled from the UK.